Sarah Osborn: Spiritual pilgrimage and evangelical work

 When Osborn was admitted to the First Church in 1737, she began to explore her spirituality more deeply.
 While experiencing personal hardships, she started the “Religious Female Society,” which focused on keeping the church alive.

 Known as the “Protestant saint,” Osborn used prayer and her personal experience to describe her relationship with God.
 Osborn was closely aligned with Calvinist beliefs and criticized other denominations that were either too relaxed or too strict in their interpretation of God.
-Her strong opinions against other dominations allowed her to form her thoughts.
+Her strong opinions against other denominations allowed her to form her thoughts.
 Osborn with the language used by other creatures and the influence of the Enlightenment, Osborn began to preach on her own.
 Osborn focused on using one's personal experience as evidence of God's mercy.
 Enclosed within her diary are the musings of a troubled and complicated woman who experienced a great deal of hardship and, in turn, wanted to show that her life had meaning through the "grace of God."

 One of Osborn's senses of security was her diaries.
 In her diary entries, Osborn wrote every single detail of her life.
 In these details, she saw how God acted in her life.
 Through all the trials and tribulations Osborn wrote about, she describes her life as “evidence of God.”
 Her background in experiencing poverty through her late husband, encountering the death of her child, depression, and chronic illness made her realize the truth of God.
 Her experience allowed her to see that God has given her the difficulty of life to test her loyalty to Him.
 She believed that God would never have failed her, which led her to be able to be reminded of His power.
 Osborn used her personal experience as evidence to affirm God's glory.
 Osborn used her struggles to preach this to those who were also spiritually devoid.
 Overall, her diaries were central to her teachings.